Develop5/PlaywrightAmazon/README.md

     yarn run test

-And then, to see the report:
+And to see the report:

     yarn playwright show-report